Phoenix Canariensis Palm Trees

-Phoenix canariensis (Arecaceae) is native to Canary Islands.
+Phoenix canariensis (Arecaceae) is also called as Canary Island Date Palm and Pineapple Palm.
+It is native to Canary Islands.
 It is a solitary or clump forming dioecious feather palms.
-It is also called Canary Island Date Palm.

 The trunk is thickened, stout and covered with bases of rarely branched petiole bases.The tree grow up to 18-20 meters in height and its trunk or crown has a diameter of 10-12 meters.